The Pros and Cons of living in San Miguel de Allende.

 On the other hand, if you’ve been in San Miguel for 10 years you may start to dwell on its shortcomings.
 You might focus more on practical aspects of life such as sidewalks and health care.
 And you might get bored with SMA (really, it’s not a big place) and want to look at alternatives.

-Doing this Pros and Cons list for Cindi crystallized that she’s ready to move on from San Miguel de Allende.
+Doing this Pros and Cons list for Cindy crystallized that she’s ready to move on from San Miguel de Allende.
 She’s looking to move on to somewhere else in Mexico.
 I’ll be writing more on that subject over the next little while…

 Related: A Photographic Walking Tour of San Miguel de Allende